 Key Layers of an Enterprise Network

-Before we dive into the nitty-gritty of network administration, let us refresh our knowledge about the key layers of corporate networks.
+Before diving into network administration's nuances, let us refresh our knowledge about the key layers of corporate networks.

 Network Device Maker

-These are original equipment manufacturers (OEMs) who manufacture network hardware components.
-These can also be companies that sell products and services to communication service providers such as fixed line or mobile operators and enterprise customers.
+They are Original Equipment Manufacturers (OEMs) who manufacture network hardware components.
+These companies sell products and services to communication service providers such as fixed-line or mobile operators and enterprise customers.
 Essentially, they establish the hardware backbone of device networks at customer locations.

 Network Service Provider

-A network service provider is a business or organization that sells bandwidth or network access by providing direct Internet backbone access to internet service providers (ISPs) and usually enabling access to the network access points (NAP)s.
-Service providers may consist of telecommunications companies, data carriers, wireless communication providers, Internet service providers offering high-speed Internet access and cable television operators.
+A network service provider is a business or organization that sells bandwidth or network access by providing direct Internet backbone access to Internet Service Providers (ISPs) and enabling access to the Network Access Points (NAP)s.
+Service providers may include telecommunications companies, data carriers, wireless communication providers, Internet Service Providers offering high-speed Internet access, and cable television operators.
 They are the firmware layer of the enterprise network.

 Problems with Manual Network Device Provisioning

-Network devices are often configured by network administrators, one device at a time, through a command line interface (CLI).
-In large networks at customer locations, network provisioning might mean thousands of devices to be provisioned and configured.
+Network administrators often configure network devices one device at a time through a command line interface (CLI).
+However, in large networks in customer locations, network provisioning might mean thousands of devices to be provisioned and configured.

 What is Zero Touch Provisioning (ZTP)

-Zero touch provisioning (ZTP) is a new feature that allows network devices to be provisioned and configured automatically, eliminating most of the efforts, time and issues arising from manual network provisioning at customer locations.
+Zero touch provisioning (ZTP) can enable better network management by allowing network devices to be provisioned and configured automatically, eliminating effort, time, and issues arising from manual network provisioning at customer locations.
 This means customers can set up devices with minimal help from trained personnel.

-ZTP automates the following steps for network administration and helps enhance efficiency:
+ZTP enables network automation through these steps for network administration and helps enhance efficiency: